Sliding phasons in Moir\'e Ladders: Density of states and Lindhard Susceptibility

 A divergence or a sharp peak in the electronic susceptibility at a specific wave vector indicates an electronic instability, suggesting that the system is susceptible to a periodic modulation of its electron density \cite{mermin1970lindhard}.
+Throughout this work, we distinguish between the primary lattice-driven modulation, which generates the moiré structure, and a secondary electronic instability that may develop within the resulting miniband spectrum.
 To examine this possibility, we computed the Lindhard formula, which gives the non-interacting (time-independent) charge response to a perturbation at $\kappa$ \cite{mermin1970lindhard},

 $E_n(k)$ is the $nth$ energy band of $H(k)$, $f(E)$ is the Fermi-Dirac distribution, and $|\langle u_m(k+q) | u_n(k) \rangle|^2$ is the overlap between the periodic part of the Bl\"och wavefunction, a form factor.